Toronto's Historical Plaques

 > Posted April 9, 2011

 This plaque was an orphan for years.
-Unveiled in 2002, bearing the "Ontario Heritage Foundation" name, it was originally to stand at Summerhill (North Toronto) Station.
+Unveiled in 2002, bearing the "Ontario Heritage Trust" name, it was originally to stand at Summerhill (North Toronto) Station.
 Land ownership changes put that plan on hold until this spot was suggested.
 If we must have official expressions of royal infatuation--THREE rose gardens(?!)--at least they're all clumped together in a rarely-seen end of the park.
 There's no problem with the text referring to George VI as a British monarch.
 He was visiting as one, to shore up support here for a looming war in defense of Britain.
 Then again, if the inscription exposed the true incongruity of a "first visit to Canada by a reigning Canadian monarch", it might highlight the absurdity of grafting a foreign monarchy onto this country, and help usher a long-overdue change.
 Royal fawning is fine.
 Pick up a Will and Kate ashtray if you like--just don't impose the House of Windsor (a town in England, after all) on our independent nation.
 They're not of us.

 > Posted February 6, 2011